 Collector since: 1981

-Currently: Owner of “The King of Buffalo” eBay Store for 20+ years.
-Born and raised in Buffalo, NY.
+Currently: Owner of “The King of Buffalo” eBay Store for 20+ years

 Formerly: Upper Deck product development team (MLB, NBA, NFL and NHL products).
 Dave & Adam’s Cardworld account executive.
 Ohio Coin Distribution (trading card distributor).
 “Farewell to the Aud” event team.

-Fun Fact: NFL Hall-of-Famer Jim Kelly is a family friend
+Fun Facts: Born and raised in Buffalo, NY.
+NFL Hall-of-Famer Jim Kelly is a family friend.